-The ceiling of the Royce Hall loggia, adjacent to the Morris Seminar Room (Royce 306) where so many CMRS events take place, is adorned by a ceiling painting, “The Instruction of the World,” painted by Julian Ellsworth Garnsey in the late 1920s expressly for Royce Hall.
+The ceiling of the Royce Hall loggia, adjacent to the Morris Seminar Room (Royce 306) where many CMRS events take place, is adorned by a painting, “The Instruction of the World,” painted by Julian Ellsworth Garnsey in the late 1920s expressly for Royce Hall.
 It depicts the great minds from antiquity to the present, the Middle Ages represented by Abelard and Petrarch, the Renaissance by Philip Melanchthon and Ignatius Loyola.

-Although Royce Hall underwent extensive repair and refurbishing in the wake of the 1994 Northridge earthquake, the mural, which was painted on canvas and subsequently adhered to the ceiling, was not fully restored.
+Although Royce Hall underwent extensive repair and refurbishing in the wake of the 1994 Northridge earthquake, the picture, which was painted on canvas and subsequently adhered to the ceiling, was not fully restored.
 Over the years, some of the canvas strips have gone missing, most notably on the Loyola portrait.

-Funding for the mural restoration project was provided by the William H. Hannon Foundation, the A. S. Thomas Memorial Fund, and the CMRS Council.
+Funding for the restoration project was provided by the William H. Hannon Foundation, the A. S. Thomas Memorial Fund, and the CMRS Council.
 Former CMRS Director Andy Kelly was instrumental in obtaining support.